 What is SAPAAC?

-Established in 1989, the Stanford Asian Pacific American Alumni Club (SAPAAC) is Stanford University's largest ethnic affinity group and one of the largest alumni organizations.
+Established in 1989, the Stanford Asian Pacific American Alumni Club (SAPAAC) has historically been one of Stanford University's largest ethnic affinity groups and one of the largest alumni organizations with 2600+ members.
 We organize community building, education, and networking opportunities for alumni of Asian or Pacific Islander heritage.
-We also fund a scholarship for current students, support the Asian American Activities Center (A3C) at Stanford, and advocate for our communities on campus.
+We also fund an Outstanding Senior Award for undergraduate students, support the Asian American Activities Center (A3C) at Stanford, and advocate for our communities on campus.

 Today, SAPAAC is now an official, chartered club of the Stanford Alumni Association (SAA), whose mission is to reach, serve and engage Stanford alumni by nurturing strong intellectual and emotional connections between the university and its graduates.